ArdanaCLM/ardana-dev-tools/README.md

 plugins are missing/out-of-date, and re-install them.

-If you have upgraded you system, or copied your account from one system to another you may want/need to detele any vagrant home areas to ensure that they get rebuilt the next time you run astack.sh, e.g.
+If you have upgraded you system, or copied your account from one system to another you may want/need to delete any vagrant home areas to ensure that they get rebuilt the next time you run astack.sh, e.g.

     rm -rf ~/.cache-ardana/vagrant/*/home

 ##### Supportted Vagrant versions

-Currently the Ardana DevEnv only supports the following Vagrant versions:
+Currently the Ardana DevEnv only supports the following Vagrant versions for all testing scenarios:

 1. 1.7.2 (Uses 1.7.4 to build the plugins)
 2. 1.7.4